YottaDB/YDBDoc/MessageRecovery/errors.rst

 ZCCONVERT
 -------------------

-ZCCONVERT, External call: error converting output argument from external call
+ZCCONVERT, External call: error converting output argument from external call xxxx

 Run Time Error: This indicates that an external call failed because an output argument supplied by the external routine did not match the corresponding output description in the external call table.